kalaboster/stringer/README.md

 test/ is root level of the tests for the wordsum python code.

-containers/ is a directory containing the Dockerfile distribution.

 ## Local Setup:

 ### Local Setup on Ubuntu with Python and virtualenv:

-1. git clone <source>
+1. git clone &lt;source>

-2. cd <source>
+2. cd &lt;source>

-3. (if pip and virtualenv not installed) sudo apt-get install python3-pip python3-dev python-virtualenv python3.6-tk
+3. (if pip and virtualenv not installed) sudo apt-get install python-pip python-dev python-virtualenv python

 4. virtualenv .